szalouk/cs131_notes_dev/_chapters/images/resizing.md

 <a name='subtopic-3-1'></a>
 ### Improving running time
+While we've seen that seam removal can be very effective, it is also very computationally intensive.
 We can improve the running time of the Seam carving algorithm by accounting for locality of operations.
 The key observation here is to note that when we remove a seam from the image, most of the energy map $E$ remains unchanged.
 As such, we only need to recompute the values of $E$ in the neighborhood along the seam that was removed.
 This can be visualized through the figure below:

 <div class="fig figcenter fighighlight">
   <img src="{{ site.baseurl }}/assets/images/seam_runtime.png">